djspinmonkey/circuit_breakage/README.md

 # CircuitBreakage

-A simple Circuit Breaker implementation in Ruby with a timeout.
-A Circuit Breaker wraps a potentially troublesome block of code and will "trip" the circuit (ie, stop trying to run the code) if it sees too many failures.
+A simple circuit breaker implementation in Ruby with a timeout.
+A circuit breaker wraps a potentially troublesome block of code and will "trip" the circuit (ie, stop trying to run the code) if it sees too many failures.
 After a configurable amount of time, the circuit breaker will retry.